Soekiman Wirjosandjojo: Premiership

-Natsir era and cabinet formation
+Cabinet formation

-Soekiman led Masyumi until 1949, when Mohammad Natsir was appointed chair of the party's executive committee to replace him.
+Soekiman led Masyumi until 1949 when Mohammad Natsir was appointed chair of the party's executive committee to replace him.
 Soekiman held on to the position of party chairman, however, until he was demoted to deputy chairman in 1951.
 When Natsir became prime minister in 1950, Soekiman became a critic of his cabinet, judging that it was formed with too much pressure from the Indonesian Army.
-Soekiman also disagreed with Natsir's decision to exclude the PNI from government, which he believed would result in the government becoming vulnerable.
+Soekiman also disagreed with Natsir's decision to exclude the PNI from the government, which he believed would result in the government becoming vulnerable.
 Natsir's cabinet indeed faced such instability in early 1951 due to pressure both from the PNI-led opposition and from Soekiman's supporters within the party.
-Natsir attempted to form a compromise with PNI, but the cabinet collapsed by 21 March 1951 when one of its coalition members the Great Indonesia Party withdrew from government.
+Natsir attempted to form a compromise with PNI, but the cabinet collapsed on 21 March 1951 when one of its coalition members the Great Indonesia Party withdrew from government.
 During Natsir's premiership, Soekiman was also briefly sent abroad as part of a delegation discussing the Western New Guinea dispute, but the delegation was told to return home after less than a month.

 Initially, PNI's Sartono was tasked and failed to form a replacement cabinet.
 In his place, Soekiman along with PNI's Sidik Djojosukarto were appointed formateurs.
 Following negotiations, Soekiman struck a deal with PNI regarding power sharing within the government, with PNI agreeing to Soekiman becoming prime minister.
 However, PNI wished for Natsir to lose his influence within the government.
 This deal resulted in Masyumi's internal split worsening, to the point where the party's executive committee issued a declaration stating that Soekiman's actions did not represent the party.
 Regardless, a government was formed and Soekiman began serving as prime minister with PNI's Suwiryo as his deputy on 27 April 1951.
 The cabinet included five Masyumi members, but none were part of Natsir's faction within the party.
 Despite proposals during Natsir's premiership to reduce the number of cabinet positions, Soekiman instead increased it and received criticism for it.
 Eventually, however, Natsir's faction relented and issued another statement supporting the Soekiman government, allowing it to function politically.
 Unlike Natsir's slim majority, the government held a significant majority in parliament hence providing Soekiman with plenty of political capital in policymaking.
 Also unlike Natsir, Soekiman maintained a close personal relationship with Sukarno.